Maximilian Aichern: Life

 The son of Max (died 1980) and Franziska (died 1998) Aicher, he was born in Vienna.
 He attended grammar school and graduated there in 1951 school respectively.
-In 1954, he joined the Benedictine Monastery of St. Lambrecht in Styria.
+In 1954, he joined St. Lambert's Abbey, a Benedictine Monastery in Styria.
 He subsequently studied in Salzburg and Pontifical Athenaeum Sant'Anselmo in Rome.

-He was ordained in 1959 and was initially chaplain in St. Lambrecht and religion teacher in the local vocational school in Murau.
-In 1964, he abbot Koadjutor and of 24 February 1977 until 16 January 1982, he was Abbot of the monastery of St. Lambrecht.
+He was ordained in 1959 and was initially chaplain in St. Lambert's and religion teacher in the local vocational school in Murau.
+In 1964, he became abbot coadjutor and from 24 February 1977 until 16 January 1982, he was Abbot of St. Lambert's.
 From 1978 to 1981 he was also Abbot President of the Austrian Benedictine Congregation.

 In May 1981, he was informed that he was nominated as Bishop of Linz.
 Aichen rejected this office several times and only gave its approval in December.
 On 15 December 1981 the Pope appointed him official successor of Franz Zauner.
 Cardinal Franz König gave him the episcopal consecration in the Conception Cathedral in Linz on 17 January 1982.

 His motto was: "In Caritat serve" (in German: In love serve).
 He was considered a "social Bishop of Austria."
 Within the Episcopal Conference, he was responsible for social and political issues.
 The working world or the sunday rest were particular concerns for him.
 Under his leadership in 1990, the bishops drafted a Social pastoral letter of the Catholic bishops of Austria.
 Also he was involved in drafting a document on the social word of the Ecumenical Council of Churches in Austria, which was published in 2003.

 In the first ten years after his inauguration, he visited all 485 official parishes of the diocese as a bishop.
-In 2005, he surprisingly announced his resignation for reasons of age, which on 18 may Pope Benedict XVI accepted.
+In 2005, he surprisingly announced his resignation for reasons of age, which on 18 May Pope Benedict XVI accepted.
 Thereafter, he remained at the request of the Pope for the inauguration of his successor Ludwig Schwarz.